spsforks/QB64-Wiki/VIEW.md

 ## Example(s)

-*Example 1:* Using SCREEN option with absolute screen coordinates.
+Using SCREEN option with absolute screen coordinates.

 ```vb